celery/kombu/docs/userguide/producers.rst

 implementation.
 Standard Redis is covered by integration tests.
 TLS and Sentinel use the same channel implementation but are not covered by real-service batch integration tests.
 Redis Cluster is not currently an upstream Kombu transport and is not supported or tested by this API.
+Redis publishing also remains immediate when the underlying connection pool enables automatic retries, including ``retry_on_timeout`` or a custom retry policy, because replaying a pipeline after an ambiguous failure can publish duplicate messages.

 Serialization
 =============